chelseaniemeier/anime-r/README.md

 Features: Your basic CRUD app that can Create, Read, Update & Delete.

-Installation for Code Louisville mentors/Brian: If you do not yet have Nodemon, please make sure to install in globally on your computer.
-Then you need to download this repository.
-Open up http://localhost:3030/ in your browser.
-In your terminal, navigate to the root folder of this project.
-If you type "npm start" in the terminal, it will begin setting up the local server.
+Installation for Code Louisville mentors/Brian:
+-If you do not yet have Nodemon, please make sure to install in globally on your computer.
+-Then you need to download this repository.
+-In your terminal, navigate to the root folder of this project.
+-Run ‘npm install’ to install necessary packages.
+-Type "npm start" in the terminal, it will begin setting up the local server.
 Wait till it says "Anime Rater is listening on port 3030" in the terminal.
-Then refresh the browser, you will see there is no data showing.
+-Open up http://localhost:3030/ in your browser.
+You will see there is no data showing (yet!).
 This is because I used dotenv to password protect the mLab database login/password.
-I will e-mail Brian, or to whom it may concern, the .env file that holds the password information.
+I will e-mail Brian, or to whom it may concern, the .env file that holds the login/password information.
 The .env needs to be in the root directory.
 This will allow the Code Louisville viewer to see the project data in the browser on localhost:3030 for the purpose of this project.
+-Refesh http://localhost:3030/ in your browser.
+The database should be showing up now.
+-Have fun and recommend a show you like to watch!

 Project by: Chelsea Niemeier